-We will provide rich learning experiences which enable students to create working relationships with their peers; we will encourage healthy family and house rivalry and a sense of competition.
-Students will be engaged in the development of their verbal and non-verbal communication skills, debating, expressing their opinion, agreeing, disagreeing and listening to the points of view of others.
+We provide rich learning experiences which enable students to create working relationships with their peers; we encourage healthy tutor group and house rivalry and a sense of competition.
+Students engage in the development of their verbal and non-verbal communication skills, debating, expressing their opinion, agreeing, disagreeing and listening to the points of view of others.

-We will present a range of dilemmas, challenges and heroes which introduce various moral definitions, actions and scenarios.
-We will encourage students to explore traditional and non-traditional definitions of spirituality and to think about and develop their own beliefs.
+We aim to present a range of issues allowing thoughtful discussion and encourage students to explore traditional and non-traditional definitions of spirituality and to think about and develop their own beliefs.

-We will present students with heroes, scenarios and current affairs stories from cultures which are both the same as, similar to and different from their own.
-We will promote tolerance, questioning and understanding even when we disagree.
-A theme running through SMSC will be the promotion of the fundamental British values of democracy, the rule of law, individual liberty, along with mutual respect and tolerance of those with different faiths and beliefs.
+We promote tolerance, questioning and understanding even when we disagree.
+A theme running through SMSC is the promotion of the fundamental British values of democracy, the rule of law, individual liberty, along with mutual respect and tolerance of those with different faiths and beliefs.